wesleyduff/Bones_spinnup/README.md

-# Node JS : Express.js : Swig.js - File Uploader : Demo
+# Node JS : Express.js : Swig.js - Bones App

-This code is an example of using these Node frameworks along with some middleware to get a file uploaded to your server and display that image on the server.
+This code a base code repo for spining up a base prototype or full app from the ground up.

 ### Version
 1.0.0

 ### Tech

-File Uploaded uses a number of open source projects to work properly:
+This is the best way to start off with a prototype or base code.
+Get up and running with a working "/" and "/home" route with express.js using gulp to run the server.

-* express.js
+* express.js : Service Framework
-* swig.js
+* swig.js : HTML templating not Jade
-* fs.js (part of node.js) // for file processing
+* gulp : front-end build scripts

 ### Installation for Demo: